 What Happens to the Engagement Ring in a Broken Engagement?

-Engagement Ring as a Gift
+Treating Engagement Rings as a Gift

 - The giver's intent to give the item as a gift;

 - The giver's actual giving of the gift to the receiver; and